John Boyd Orr: The beginnings of the Rowett Research Institute

-On 1 April 1914, Boyd Orr took charge of a new research institute in Aberdeen, a project of a joint committee for research into animal nutrition of the North of Scotland College of Agriculture and Aberdeen University.
-He had been offered the post on the recommendation of E.P.
-Cathcart, who had originally been offered the job, but had turned it down in favour of a chair in physiology in London.
+On 1 April 1914, Boyd Orr took charge of a new research institute in Aberdeen, a project of a joint committee for research into animal nutrition of the North of Scotland College of Agriculture and the University of Aberdeen.
+He had been offered the post on the recommendation of E. P. Cathcart, who had originally been offered the job, but had turned it down in favour of a chair in physiology in London.

 The joint committee had allocated a budget of £5,000 for capital expenditure and £1,500 for annual running costs.
 Boyd Orr recognised immediately that these sums were inadequate.
 Using his experience in his father's business of drawing up plans and estimating costs, he submitted a budget of £50,000 for capital expenditure and £5,000 for annual running costs.
 Meanwhile, with the £5,000 he had already been allocated he specified a building, not of wood as had been envisaged by the committee, but of granite and designed so that it could serve as a wing of his proposed £50,000 Institute.
 He accepted the lowest tender of £5,030, and told the contractors to begin work immediately.
 The committee were not pleased, but had to accept the fait accompli.
 When war broke out the contractors were told to finish the walls and roof, but to do no more for the time being.